k0ral/hbro/README.rst

 Installation
 ------------

-At the moment, *hbro* depends on the *integer-simple* package, which means you won't be able to build it using a standard GHC that uses the *integer-gmp* package.
+Up until GHC 7.8, *hbro* requires the *integer-simple* package, which means you won't be able to build it using a standard GHC installation that uses the *integer-gmp* package.
 This distinction is `documented here`_, and the reason for this constraint is `explained there`_.

+Starting with GHC 7.10, the *integer-gmp* package was completely rewritten and *integer-simple* is no longer required.

 Configuration